nucypher/taco-web/website/docs/Contributing.md

 Publish a new release on NPM.

-Pay attention to output of these commands and fix your release if needed.
+Pay attention to the output of these commands and fix your release if needed.

 To build and publish a release, run